joshlemer/RedditProject/README.md

 The way to interpret these results is that Javascript commenters are 10001.4394 times as likely to post in /r/JavaScript as Python commenters are.
 JavaScript commenters are 24% more likely to post in Java than Python commenters are, but that Javascript commenters are only 54% as likely to post in /r/Ruby as python commenters are.

-#Future features

-I’ll soon have an “extended user profile” feature, where you input a reddit user, and it gathers the profiles of each of their frequented communities and amalgamates them according to how much the user goes in that community.
-This will be really great for predicting, say, what subreddits a user would like to comment in in the future.

-In the not-too-distant future, I’d like to start saving the data to a database, possibly offering the software as a web service.